COPD Hospice Eligibility Criteria.

 For primary care physicians.

-If believe your COPD patients meet the hospice criteria for eligibility, we’re here to help.
-Crossroads Hospice & Palliative Care is your partner in providing support to patients with end-stage dementia.
-We are available 24 hours a day, 7 days a week, 365 days a year to admit new patients and respond to worsening symptoms.
-Our pain and symptom management experts will work closely with you to facilitate an easy transition to hospice care for the patient and their family.
+Crossroads Hospice & Palliative Care is your partner in providing support to patients with end-stage COPD.
+We are available 365 days a year – and are always ready to admit new patients and respond to worsening symptoms.
+Our team of pain and symptom management experts work with the primary care physician to make the hospice transition as easy as possible for the patient and the patient’s family.
+Additionally, hospice care is provided wherever the patient is most comfortable, including their own home, or an assisted-living facility.

 When to call hospice.